 However, it can’t be denied that the OODA Loop has proven to be a popular and easily digestible mental model.
 One that makes the decision-making process visible and describable.
 This is achieved by breaking it down into discrete stages for clarity before re-integrating them once each is mastered.
 As such, it can be used to understand and improve our own decisions and to analyse the ones of our counterparts.

 There’s an urban legend about a battleship on a collision course with what appears to be a small naval vessel on their radar.
 Over the radio, the navy commander orders the other party to change course.
 They refuse to comply suggesting instead that the officer brings his ship about.
-The battleship captain insists to stay on course in no uncertain terms.
+The battleship captain insists on staying on course in no uncertain terms.
 But the other party does not back down, eventually declaring: “We’re a lighthouse.
 Your call.”

 It’s one of those fictional stories you just wish to be true.
 Perhaps because it illustrates how ego, arrogance or hubris in leadership can be exposed by the calm, defiant demeanour of the seemingly powerless.
 Human vices and lazy or dismissive thinking can result in unforced errors and a lack of situational awareness.
 The captain, so it seems, was too focused on his own strength and on controlling his counterpart and his environment.
-Human vices can override the benefits of the OODA Loop at any time.
+Such vices can override the benefits of the OODA Loop at any time.

 Philosophically, we could see the OODA Loop as an attempt to solve the age-old human dilemma: Neither hesitating unnecessarily nor leaping blindly in a disorienting world.
 Neither merely reacting to life, nor trying to micromanage every aspect of it.
 Decision-making in quickly changing environments is a balancing act.
 Who knew?